triangledirt/obj/README.md

 obj defines obj_t as a binary object—an object with binary attributes

-then it lets you do things with binary objects—right now it lets you classify them—soon it may be able to synchronize and model them
+then it defines functional areas (classify synchronize model—and others) that you can use

 read more about [obj_t](OBJ.md)

 ## areas

-obj presents interfaces in some areas
+obj presents interfaces in these areas

 - classify
 - sense